quantumlib/Cirq/CONTRIBUTING.md

 # How to Contribute

 We'd love to accept your patches and contributions to this project.
-There are just a few small guidelines you need to follow.
+We do have some guidelines to follow, covered in this document, but don't worry about (or expect to) get everything right the first time!
+Create a pull request and we'll nudge you in the right direction.

 ## Contributor License Agreement